Alexander Hammerstone

-Alex Rohde (born January 17, 1991), better known by his ring names Alexander Hammerstone or simply Hammerstone is an American professional wrestler.
-He is currently signed to Major League Wrestling, where he is the current MLW World Heavyweight Champion in his first reign.
-He was also the inaugural and longest reigning MLW National Openweight Champion.
+Alex Rohde (born January 17, 1991), better known by the ring name Alexander Hammerstone or simply Hammerstone, is an American professional wrestler.
+He is signed to Major League Wrestling (MLW), where he was a former MLW World Heavyweight Champion, the inaugural and longest reigning MLW National Openweight Champion, and the winner of Battle Riot III.
+He is also known for his tenure in Total Nonstop Action Wrestling (TNA), through which he also made appearances on WWE's NXT brand.

 Professional wrestling career

-Early life and career (2013–2016)
+Early career (2013–2016)

-Hammerstone is originally from Phoenix, Arizona.
-He debuted on the Arizona independent circuit in 2013 with Championship Wrestling from Arizona (CWFA) and Arizona Wrestling Federation (AWF).
+Rohde debuted on the Arizona independent circuit in 2013 with Championship Wrestling from Arizona (CWFA) and Arizona Wrestling Federation (AWF) under the ring name Alexander Hammerstone.
 In 2014, he wrestled in Las Vegas for Paragon Pro Wrestling (PPW) and Future Stars of Wrestling (FSW) and West Coast Wrestling Connection (WCWC) in Oregon.
 There he won his first championship, the WCWC Legacy Championship, in 2014, which he held for 132 days.
 He followed that later in 2014 with the WCWC Tag Team Championship with partner Grappler 3 (as The Wrecking Crew).
 Later in 2014, Hammerstone capped his time at WCWC by winning the WCWC Pacific Northwest Championship.
 In 2015, Hammerstone had a tryout with WWE.
 In April 2015, he won the PPW Tag Team Championship.
 In February 2016, he would participate in another WWE tryout.
 Around this time he also did extra work for the company, one time appearing as Tyler Breeze's bodyguard.

 Independent circuit (2016–present)

 In 2016, Hammerstone started working in California where he appeared for Championship Wrestling from Hollywood and made his debut for PCW Ultra.
 In 2017, he won the FSW Championship from Eli Drake.
 During the next two years he would hold the FSW Championship for over 600 combined days.
 He would receive additional tryouts from WWE in October 2017 and February 2018.

-In 2018, he started being pushed heavily in PCW Ultra, getting wins against veteran wrestlers such as, Jeff Cobb, Brian Cage, Daga, Brody King, A. C. H., and Timothy Thatcher.
+In 2018, he started being pushed heavily in PCW Ultra, getting wins against veteran wrestlers such as Jeff Cobb, Brian Cage, Daga, Brody King, A. C. H., and Timothy Thatcher.
 In September of that year, at PCW Ultra Vision Quest, he challenged Penta El Zero M for the PCW Ultra Heavyweight Championship in a losing effort.
 That same year, he would wrestle for the nationally broadcast Ring Warriors during their first season.